Please provide your zip code to see plans in your area.

 You may also not have to pay the premium:

-If you’re hospitalized for longer than 90 days, you have 60 lifetime “reserve days” that you can use — during those days, you’ll pay $800 per day in 2023.
+If you’re hospitalized for longer than 90 days, you have 60 lifetime reserve days that you can use — during those days, you’ll pay $800 per day in 2023 (increasing to $816 per day in 2024).
 Once the reserve days are used up, Medicare doesn’t pay any additional charges during that benefit period (a benefit period begins on the day you’re admitted to the hospital, and ends when you’ve been out of the hospital for 60 days).
-It’s rare for beneficiaries to be hospitalized more than 60 days, but not unheard of — which is why a Medigap supplement is an important part of full medical coverage in retirement, for people who don’t have supplemental coverage from an employer-sponsored plan or Medicaid.

-Medigap supplements are important even for beneficiaries with more modest medical needs, as most of the available plans will cover some or all of the Part A deductible, as well as the per-day costs that would otherwise have to be paid for an extensive hospital stay.
+Medigap supplements are important even for beneficiaries with more modest medical needs, as most of the available plans will cover some or all of the Medicare Part A deductible, as well as the per-day costs that would otherwise have to be paid for an extensive hospital stay.
 Medigap plans also pick up a large portion of the out-of-pocket costs that beneficiaries would otherwise have to pay for services covered by Medicare Part B.